Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 Probably the true adage within the M&A

-business is that time heals all deals.
+business is that time kills all deals.

 So if you're a tech business, right,

-and like people are more
+and like

-attuned to it, I think in technology that,
+I think in technology that,

-and always in embrace,
+and always in a race.

-and if you don't think you're in a race
+And if you don't think

-you lost, you just don't know you lost.
+you just don't know you lost.

-Right?
-Exactly.
 So but,

-enough period of time,
+over a long enough period of time,

-a bad thing will happen.
+a bad thing will happen,

-to your prospective acquirer,
+will happen to your prospective acquirer,

 or it will happen to you as the party